MirrorReflectionTeam/cosmos_scripts/README.md

 # MR COSMOS SCRIPTS

-### This repository simplifies your node installation by just one дшту
+### This repository simplifies your node installation by just one line

 - [Join our Telegram](https://t.me/MirrorReflectionFarming)
 - [Follow us on YouTube](https://www.youtube.com/@mirrorreflection)